ska-sa/katgpucbf/doc/operation.rst

 The only immediate item in the digitiser's output heap used by the F-engine is the ``timestamp``.

-Output Heap Payload
-"""""""""""""""""""

-In the case of an 8192-channel array with 64 X-engines, each heap contains 8192/64 = 128 channels.
-By default, there are 256 time samples per channel.
-Each sample is dual-pol complex 8-bit data for a combined sample width of 32 bits or 4 bytes.

-The heap payload size in this example is equal to

-    channels_per_heap * samples_per_channel * complex_sample_size = 128 * 256 * 4 = 131,072 = 128 KiB.

-The payload size defaults to a power of 2, so that packet boundaries in a heap align with channel boundaries.
-This isn't important for the :mod:`spead2` receiver used in the X-engine, but it may be useful for potential third party consumers of F-engine data.

 Output Packet Format
 """""""""""""""""""""